Approximations in the homogeneous Ising model: Performance evaluations

 Table~\ref{table:sim:comparison:L1} reports the values of the absolute value and relative discrepancies for the relevant moments (mean activation and spin interaction) of the Ising model.

 The results indicate good performance of our approximation formulae relative to the MCMC estimates.
-It is worth noting that the MCMC algorithm took about { half a week to compute the 1,102} sets of moments for each combination of grid-size and graph degree combination, while our approximation formula took a total of less than six minutes to do the same calculations.
+It is worth noting that the MCMC algorithm took about four days to compute the 1,102 sets of moments for each combination of grid-size and graph degree combination, while our approximation formula took well under a second for each calculation.
+(We stress that our approximations result in formulae, so that our computational cost is unaffected by larger-sized MRFs).